 By Tom Pawlak — GBI Technical Advisor

 Internal mold releases are often added to injection-molded resins used to make high volume fiber-reinforced plastic (FRP) parts.
 The use of internal mold releases allows manufacturers to increase production or throughput on a given mold or die by reducing downtime needed to maintain and wax.
 Internal mold releases are essentially contaminants that are added to resin, some of which migrate to the mold surfaces so that the part will release from the mold.
 Could WEST SYSTEM Epoxy overcome the potential surface contaminant related to the internal mold release?

 With 60-grit sanding before applying 105 Resin/205 Hardener, five samples yielded an average 1169 psi pull-off strength.
 With 80-grit sanding before applying 105 Resin/205 Hardener, five samples yielded an average 1120 psi pull-off strength.

-Laminate repair test
+DCPD blend laminate repair test

 To test the repair effectiveness, we clamped the repaired laminate in a bench vise and deflected the laminate until something broke.
 As the photo sequence (below) shows, the repair went well because the laminate required gross deformation before it eventually broke.
 If an actual part ever deflects that much in service, I don’t want to be riding on it when it happens!
 This series of images shows the DCPD blend polyester laminate repair with epoxy being stressed to failure.

 Using epoxy with pultruded FRP parts

-The majority of FRP channels, beams and angles available from industrial supply centers and catalogs are made with fiberglass and polyester or vinyl ester resin using a process called pultrusion.
+The majority of FRP channels, beams, and angles available from industrial supply centers and catalogs are made with fiberglass and polyester or vinyl ester resin using a process called pultrusion.
 Dry rolls of fiberglass cloth are fed through a resin bath and pulled through a die to shape the profile.
 The dies are heated which rapidly cures the resin as the resin/fiber matrix is pulled through.
 This pultruding process can only be accomplished if the resin used to wet out the fabric includes an internal mold release because there is no opportunity to apply wax manually to the die once the process is started.
 The process has to be self-lubricating.
 These internal mold releases are often oils and fats that migrate to the surface as the resin is heated which continuously lubricates the molds.